mozilla/jsThreads/README.md

 BENEFITS
 --------

+**Multiple threads of control**

 All the thrill of multi-threaded programming, with none of the race conditions, deadlocking, or corrupted state you have from real threading.

+**Procedural Style**

+Functions can be written in familiar procedural style, instead of callback style.

+**Threads are Objects**

+Thread objects allow you to monitor peer thread state and interrupt peer threads.

 BASIC FEATURES